yashasudupa/ESP32-Audio-Localization/README.md

 Sensors data processing
 - Advanced noise cancellation and sound synthesis for improved audio analysis and detection.
 - ESP32: Collects sensor data, applies a Kalman filter, and forwards preprocessed data.
-(No image classification or heavy signal processing on ESP32).
+(No image classification, heat maps or heavy signal processing on ESP32).
 - Incorporate Kalman filter algorithms for precise tracking, noise reduction, and accurate estimation of object states using radar and audio data.

 Actuators